 The focal length of your lens will depend on the size of your back yard.
 My yard is fairly large, so I use my 400mm prime lens.
 A decent zoom lens will work great too, especially if you move your set ups around.

 In addition, you’ll need a place to hide, a tripod, and a shutter release cable.
 Without the shutter release cable, you’ll have to keep your finger on the shutter button for hours, and that’s not very comfortable.
 Oh, and don’t forget snacks and drinks because you may be waiting for hours.

-I’m currently shooting a Canon R6 with a Sigma 150-600.
+I’m currently shooting a Canon R6 with the very popular, Sigma 150-600 Contemporary lens.
 The Sigma lens has produced some amazing images.
 You can pick one up here.
 I try to shoot a minimum of 1/2000 sec, and usually an f/stop of 5.6 to 8.